-If you are anything like my children and me you will return home from crisp sunny walks, as the days grow shorter and the shadows grow longer, with huge bunches of beautiful leaves in glorious shades and this leaf bowl project is a lovely way to preserve and use them up!
+As the days grow shorter and the shadows grow longer, if you are anything like me, you will return home from crisp sunny walks with huge bunches of beautiful leaves in glorious shades.
+This leaf bowl project is a lovely way to preserve and use them up!

 How to Make a Leaf Bowl

-Press them as soon as you return from your walk, if you leave it to the next day the leaves will already be crisping and curling and their colour will be fading rapidly.
+- Press your leaves as soon as you return from your walk, if you leave it to the next day they will already be crisping and curling and their colour will be fading rapidly.

 This was the point which so often happens in crafting when you think something has gone wrong but then realise that something wonderful has happened and the craft has taken on a life of its own!